-The district is committed to maintaining a learning environment that is free from sexual harassment.
-It is a violation of policy for any staff member to harass students or for students to harass other students through conduct or communications of a sexual nature or to retaliate against anyone who reports sexual harassment or participates in a harassment investigation.
+The district is committed to maintaining a learning environment that is free from sex-based harassment.
+It is a violation of policy for any staff member to harass students or for students to harass other students through conduct or communications of a sexual nature or, to retaliate against anyone who reports sex-based harassment or participates in a harassment investigation.

-Sexual Harassment Defined
+Sex-based Harassment Defined

-Pursuant to Title IX of the Educational Amendments of 1972, "sexual harassment" means conduct on the basis of sex that satisfies one or more of the following:
+Pursuant to Title IX of the Educational Amendments of 1972, "sex-based harassment" means conduct on the basis of sex that satisfies one or more of the following:

 - 1. A school employee conditioning education benefits on participation in unwelcome sexual conduct (i.e. quid pro quo); - 2.
-Unwelcome conduct that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school's education program or activity; or - 3.
+Unwelcome conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the education program or activity, or - 3.
 Sexual assault, dating violence, domestic violence, or stalking.